rtCamp/Frappe-Manager/docs/faq.md

 ### How do I share my bench for testing?

 Create a temporary public URL with ngrok.
-An auth token is required - sign up at [ngrok.com](https://ngrok.com) if you don't have one.
+An auth token is required; sign up at [ngrok.com](https://ngrok.com) if you don't have one.

 ```bash
 fm ngrok mybench --auth-token YOUR_TOKEN